-Governor Hogan is changing Maryland for the better.
-He is not a career politician -- he's a small businessman, concerned citizen, and a lifelong Marylander, who loves this state.
+Governor Larry Hogan is changing Maryland for the better.
+He is not a career politician; he’s a small businessman, concerned citizen, a lifelong Marylander, and someone who loves this state.
+Before being elected governor, he never held office before and believes that being governor is his opportunity to serve all people, from Western Maryland, to Baltimore City, to the Lower Eastern Shore.

-Before entering public service, Governor Hogan was the Founder, President, and CEO of The Hogan Companies, a leader in economic development for over 30 years.
-Frustration with never ending tax and fee increases and status-quo politicians in Annapolis motivated him to make a difference and create Change Maryland, the largest grassroots organization in state history.
+Before entering public service, Larry was a local small businessman who, just like many of us, was incredibly frustrated with the years of never-ending tax hikes and fee increases of the O’Malley administration and decades of one-party rule.
+The blatant disregard for everyday Marylanders by status-quo politicians in Annapolis motivated him to make a difference and create Change Maryland, the largest nonpartisan grassroots organization in state history.

-Governor Hogan has worked tirelessly to bring tax relief, balanced budgets, and long-term fiscal responsibility to Maryland’s state government – ideas and practices that have been missing in Annapolis for far too long.
+He has worked tirelessly to bring tax relief, balanced budgets, and long-term fiscal responsibility to Maryland – ideas and practices that many thought would never return to Annapolis.